 1. Candidate name: COMPLETING THE RETURN Party name (if applicable): You can complete the return electronically or by hand.
-If you complete the form ruity name (ii applicable). electronically each part will be automatically added up for you, as well Electorate contested: as the totals on this page of the return.
-For information on types of electronic signatures that the Commission accepts, 2 TOTAL CANDIDATE DONATIONS please see the How to Complete your Candidate Return Form for the General 2.
-Complete Parts A to E on pages 2 to 7 if you have any donations Election instruction sheet.
-TO GEORGE Write 'NIL' if you have NO donations, or contributions to a donation, to declare under Parts A, C or D CHECKLIST Part A: Candidate donations of more than \$1,500 Step 1 completed Part C: Anonymous candidate donations of more than \$1,500 Parts A to E completed or 'NIL' entered at step 2 Part D: Overseas candidate donations of more than \$50 Parts F and G completed or Total (A + C + D) 'NIL' entered at step 3 3.
-TOTAL CANDIDATE ELECTION EXPENSES Part H completed or 'NIL' entered at step 4 Complete Parts F and G on pages 8 to 11 if you have any expens es to declare.
-Write 'NIL' if you have NO expenses to declare Declaration signed and dated Part F: Candidate only election advertising FILING THE RETURN Part G: Election advertisements shared with the party and/or other candidates Candidate returns must be filed with the Electoral Commission by 5pm, 14 February Total (F + G) 2024 (within 70 working days of election day).
+If you complete the form electronically each part will be Electorate contested. automatically added up for you, as well as the totals on this page of the return.
+Electorate contested: For information on types of electronic signatures that the Commission accepts, please see the How to Complete your 2.
+TOTAL CANDIDATE DONATIONS Complete Parts A to E on pages 2 to 7 if you have any donat ions to declare.
+Candidate Return Form for the General Election instruction sheet.
+Write 'NIL' if you have NO donations, or contributions to a donation, to declare under Parts A, C or D CHECKLIST Part A: Candidate donations of more than \$1,500 Step 1 completed Part C: Anonymous candidate donations of more than \$1,500 Parts A to E completed or 'NIL' entered at step 2 Part D: Overseas candidate donations of more than \$50 Parts F and G completed or Total (A + C + D) 'NIL' entered at step 3 3.
+TOTAL CANDIDATE ELECTION EXPENSES Part H completed or 'NIL' entered at step 4 Complete Parts F and G on pages 8 to 11 if you have any exp enses to declare.
+Declaration signed and dated Write 'NIL' if you have NO expenses to declare Part F: Candidate only election advertising FILING THE RETURN Part G: Election advertisements shared with the party and/or other candidates Candidate returns must be filed with the Electoral Commission by 5pm, 14 February Total (F + G) 2024 (within 70 working days of election day).
 Candidates who fail to comply with 4.
 TOTAL CANDIDATE LOANS these requirements commit an offence and may be referred to the Police.
-Complete Part H on page 12 if you have any loans to declare.
-The return can be filed: Write 'NIL' if you have NO loans to declare by email to legal@elections.govt.nz Part H: Candidate loans by delivery to Level 4, 34-42 Manners Street, Wellington 4011 Wellington 6011 Reminder: the returns are open to public inspection and will be published on 5.
-I declare that to the best of my knowledge this return, filed pursuant to sections 214GA of the Electoral Act 1993, is an accurate record of the candidate donation on my behalf, and of election expenses incurred by me, or on my behalf, and loc my campaign for the 2023 general election and is not false in any material particles.
-205K, 209 and www.elections.nz. ns made to me, or uns given to me for SIGNATURE DATE: DD / MM / YYYYY
+Complete Part H on page 12 if you have any loans to declare • The return can be filed: Write 'NIL' if you have NO loans to declare by email to legal@elections.govt.nz Part H: Candidate loans by delivery to Level 4, 34-42 Manners Street, Wellington 6011 Reminder: the returns are open to public inspection and will be published on 5.
+I declare that to the best of my knowledge this return, filed pursuant to sect 214GA of the Electoral Act 1993, is an accurate record of the candidate dor on my behalf, and of election expenses incurred by me, or on my behalf, an my campaign for the 2023 general election and is not false in any material nations made to me, or d loans given to me for www.elections.nz.
+SIGNATURE DD / I MM / YYYY